sorta/headcanon-generator/README.md

 ## Getting Started

 Clone this repository and run `npm install`.
-Then run `npm run styles` to build the main css file and sourcemap.
-And finally, as this project relies on [firebase](https://firebase.google.com/), set up the following environment variables:
+And then, as this project relies on [firebase](https://firebase.google.com/), set up the following environment variables:

 ```
 REACT_APP_DB_API_KEY